 Social Ventures Australia (SVA) is a not-for-profit organisation that works with partners to alleviate disadvantage – towards an Australia where all people and communities thrive.
 We influence systems to deliver better social outcomes for people by learning about what works in communities, helping organisations be more effective, sharing our perspectives and advocating for change.

-The Early Years Education Research Team (EYERT) are a team of multi-disciplinary professionals who designed, implemented and evaluated the Early Years Education Program pilot.
-They will lead the establishment of the new Institute and will manage the implementation and the evaluation of the Early Years Education Program replication.
+The Early Years Research Team is a group of multi-disciplinary professionals who designed, implemented and evaluated the intensive early education program.
+They will lead the establishment of the new Institute and will manage the implementation and the evaluation of the program.

 About SNAICC – National Voice for our Children